Tunak Tunak Tun: Music video

-As of 1 October 2022, the music video has received over 200 million views on the Sony Music India channel at YouTube.
+As of 6 December 2024, the music video had received over 200 million views on the Sony Music India channel at YouTube, and is Mehndi's most viewed music video, but has been removed from the Sony Music India channel due to copyright issues from Mehndi.

 Reception

 The song and the music video received a negative review from Rashtriya Sahara magazine in 1998.
-Despite this, the song became an incredible commercial success in 1998, becoming the biggest Indi-pop hit at the time.
+Despite this, the song became a notable commercial success in 1998, becoming the biggest Indi-pop hit at the time.

 International popular culture

 By 1999, the song found an international cult following, particularly among the South Asian diaspora in countries such as the United Kingdom and United States, as well as in Far-Eastern markets such as Japan.
-In China, it attained popularity for its lyrics, which sound like nonsensical words, gaining the song the Chinese name, "我在東北玩泥巴" ("I'm playing clay in Northeastern China").
+In China, it attained popularity for its lyrics, which sound like nonsensical words, gaining the song the Chinese name, "我在东北玩泥巴" ("I'm playing with mud in Northeastern China").

 In the 2000s, "Tunak Tunak Tun" found greater international popularity on the internet as a viral video.
 In response, the video game company Blizzard Entertainment incorporated the "Tunak Tunak Tun" dance as a character animation in their multiplayer role-playing game World of Warcraft: The Burning Crusade in 2007.
 This dance is also included as an easter egg in the video game Medal of Honor: Allied Assault Spearhead.